radasko1/react-farm-game/docs.md

 Can be used for mutable objects.

 ## useContext
-When you want to subscribe for some data that can be accessible in whole application?
+When you want to subscribe for some data that can be accessible in whole application, but only from top-down way.

 ## useCallback